jenn2318/Thoughts42DayP2/README.md

 Thoughts42Day is an application created to be a safe interactive space for entrepreneurs to collaborate on business venture and creative ideas without being subjected to negative comenets, destructive criticism or cyber-bullying from other users.
 The creative idea behind Thoughts42Day, is that this app provides an innovative way to be a digital notepad allowing users to create and archive their thoughts and retrieve them at their leisure for meetings or general purposes.

 # Application Use
 Users can click on the user login to sign into the app or directly bypass and take a look at the live feed of user thought comments, which will allow the option to Like or Comment on other user posts in a collaborative environment.
-We believe a future version of Thoughts42Day will give the user the option to choose to post 2, 4 or 42, thougths in a day and hightlight the options by color for Creative or Business ideas.
-An iniital feature target we wanted to meet was to have interactive capability, where users can comment on other user posts, and display live feed thought comment activity by users.
+We believe a future version of Thoughts42Day will give the user the option to choose to post 2, 4 or 42, thoughts in a day and highlight the options by color for Creative or Business ideas.
+An initial feature target we wanted to meet was to have interactive capability, where users can comment on other user posts, and display live feed thought comment activity by users.

 ## Group Members
 Jennifer Ponder